 The Silver Lab is quite unusual, but Labrador retrievers are very popular dogs.
 In fact, they’re not only the most popular breed in the United States (according to the American Kennel Club), a large percentage of the mixed-breed dogs running around the world have Labrador retrievers in their family trees.

 However, from time to time, you’ll also see “silver” Labs offered for sale.
-And, in contrast to their normally colored counterparts, silver Labs are cloaked in several layers of mystery.
+And, in contrast to their normally colored counterparts, silver coat Labs are cloaked in several layers of mystery.

 Height: 21 to 24 inches